Rooted America: Immobility and Segregation of the Intercounty Migration Network: HYPOTHESES

 \subsection{Internal Migratory Response to Immigration}

-Lastly, this paper studies the relationship between international migrant (i.e. immigrant) inflows and internal migrant flows in the United States.
-Debates about the impact of immigration on internal migration provoked much research in 1990s, which provided insights about the demographic and economic influence of immigration, the performance of labor market, and the social cohesion of the society. \cite{frey_immigration_1995} hypothesized that immigration to the U.S. would lead to demographic balkanization, in which immigrant inflows trigger outflows of internal migrants and deter their inflows.
-Figure \ref{fig:balkanization} visualizes this hypothesis at the dyadic level, with higher levels of international flows into county A associated with greater conditional out-migration to county B associated with lower international immigration, and high-levels of immigration in county D associated with lower levels of internal inflow from county C (net of all other factors).
+Lastly, this paper considers the relationship between international migrant (i.e., immigrant) inflows and internal migrant flows in the United States.
+Debates about the impact of immigration on internal migration provoked much research in 1990s, which provided insights about the demographic and economic influence of immigration, the structure of labor markets, and the social cohesion of American society. \cite{frey_immigration_1995} hypothesized that immigration to the U.S. would lead to demographic balkanization, in which immigrant inflows trigger outflows of internal migrants and deter their inflows.
+Figure 3 visualizes this hypothesis from the perspective of internal migration flows, where larger population are expected to migrate from County A that has high immigrant inflows towards County B that has low immigrant inflows, while less population would leave County C that has low immigrant inflows towards County D that has high immigrant inflows, net of other factors.
 This mechanism was proposed to lead to a ``balkanized'' regionalization of the U.S., with immigrants and natives increasingly segregated in different regions.\footnote{Since the phrasing of ``balkanization'' can be construed to carry certain normative connotations regarding immigration, we follow the practice in \cite{kritz_impact_2001}, and phrase the phenomenon as the internal migratory response to immigration.} Empirical findings were inconclusive about the relationship between internal and international migration flows, with some supporting evidence for \citeauthor{frey_immigration_1995}'s (1995a) hypothesis (\citealt{borjas_native_2006,frey_immigration_1995,frey_immigration_1995-1,white_effect_1998}), and other opposing evidence (\citealt{card_immigrant_2001,kritz_impact_2001,wright_linkage_1997}).
 This paper revisits this debate with new data about migration in 2010s of all U.S. counties.
-Following \citeauthor{frey_immigration_1995}'s (1995a) proposal, we hypothesize, from the perspective of internal migration flow, that:
+Following \citeauthor{frey_immigration_1995}'s (1995a) proposal, we hypothesize, from the perspective of internal migration flows, that:

-\emph{Hypothesis 4: \emph{Ceteris paribus,} the size of internal migration flow is positively associated with international immigration inflow in the sending region, but negatively associated with international immigration inflow in the receiving region.}
+\emph{Hypothesis 4: \emph{Ceteris paribus,} an internal migration flow increases with international immigration inflow in the sending county, but decreases with international immigration inflow in the receiving county.}